thorntail-examples/rest-http-crud/README.md

 # Introduction

-Quickstart that shows how to generate a simple greenfield (“Hello World”) Restful Service and run it outside of openshift (locally on developer machine).
+Quickstart that shows how to generate a simple greenfield (“Hello World”) Restful Service and run it top of openshift.
-It contains a rest endpoint that be used to verify a JDBC connection.
+It contains a rest endpoint which is be used to verify a JDBC connection.

 You can perform this task in three different ways: